amoerie/HtmlBuilders/README.md

 		.Append(HtmlTags.Button.Type("submit").Class("btn").Append("Sign in"));
 ```

-Or you can just write the HTML
+Or you can just write the HTML and parse it to an HTML tag

 ```c#
 	var parsed = HtmlTag.Parse(